JoakimSoderberg/siknas-skylt/README.md

 7. With the above steps, running **Processing** manually means we are not using the webserver to choose the animation.
 To enable that we can add a list of processes in the config file:

+    Since this will run inside of docker you'll need to export the Processing sketch you want to run.

+    ```bash
+    processing-java --sketch=$(pwd)/examples/flames/ --platform=linux --export
+    ```

+    The [`docker-compose.yml`](docker-compose.yml) project will mount the `/examples` directory under `/animations`

     ```yaml
     # ...
     processes:
         Flames:
             description: Cool flames
-            Exec: /path/to/sketch/executable
+            Exec: /animations/flames/application.linux64/flames
     ```

-    Since this will run inside of docker you'll need to export a Processing sketch
+    Restart the server so the config is reloaded:

+    ```bash
+    docker-compose restart server
+    ```

+    It won't work yet.
+The processing sketch must run in **headless mode**.
+To do that we must use `Xvfb` (a virtual X server), in production we can set this up at system startup.

+    When running in docker we need to start it manually (before attempting to start any process).

+    ```bash
+    docker-compose exec server sh

+    # Inside docker.
+    Xvfb :1 -screen 0, 1024x768x16 &
+    export DISPLAY=:1

+    # Not sure why the DISPLAY env-var is not getting set
+    # by docker-compose, but the above works.
+    ```

+8. Surf to http://localhost:8080 and select the animation and press play.
+The logo should start animating.

 Building